rschristopher/rschristopher.github.io/src/bitcoin-as-money/separation-money-and-state.md

  from the state, and become increasingly benign places of worship?
-There is much to be criticized when looking at modern churches, such as the shallow banality no more sacred than than the strip-malls where they reside, but the inquisition
+There is much to be criticized when looking at modern churches, such as their shallow banality with no more sacredness than than the strip-malls where they reside, but the inquisition